 Therefore, the standards of ND programs meet the equivalent regulations of MD and DO programs.

-5. Why Should I see a Naturopathic Doctor and what do they treat?
+5. Why Should I see a Naturopathic Doctor and What Do They Treat?

 Naturopathic Doctors treat people, not diseases.
+Some specialize in certain conditions while adhering to naturopathic philosophy.

 Naturopathic Doctors are physicians who listen to their patients and engage them in their own healing process.
 Due to the fact that they base their treatments and suggestions around the Naturopathic Philosophy, Naturopathic Physicians regard the whole person.
 This holistic approach involves addressing the physical aspect of the disease along with the patient’s ties to their own surroundings, their specific biochemistry, and their emotional and spiritual health.